ninamutty/backbone-review/README.md

 **Activity:** List all the components of Trek
 List all of the components

 ***

+## 2) How we have structured our Backbone applications
+The point of backbone is to provide a very intentional structure to our front-end code, so that we know where to find the code that is handling the specific functionality of our application.

+With Backbone being a less opinionated library/framework, it also has less rules and conventions on

+### App.js

+### Views
+- **application_view** was the most arbitrary.
+Why is it there?
+- **contact_view**
+- **rolodex_view**

+### Models

+Right now our models have done very little.
+We have used them to set defaults.

+Then can also...

+We will utilize them a lot more with Tic-Tac-Toe, and that lesson will come on Monday.

+### Collections

+### That Other stuff
+Because our Backbone application relies on a few other libraries to get it's gear'a'grinding, we have a json file that keeps track of those libraries and will include them into our project when we run `npm install`.

+To add more libraries, or to see which ones are already included, open the `package.json` file and look under `"devDependencies": {}`

+If this process sounds familiar, it's because it's basically the same as having a gem file in rails and running *'bundle install'*.

+- **Webpack**

+***

-## 2) Review How the Components Interact with Each Other
+## 3) Review How the Components Interact with Each Other
 Each component is responsible for specific functionality of our application.
+These components rely on each other, which can quickly complicate how data flows through our application.

 The below activities practice understanding how the components interact with each other.